Physics Special Opportunities

 Hartwick also has a chapter of Sigma Pi Sigma, the national physics honor society.
 Each spring, our chapter inducts new members into that honor society at a formal ceremony that is followed by a dinner for all the faculty and students in the department.

-Physics faculty at Hartwick College are active in research and are always looking to work with students on their own research or to mentor students with their own projects they are interested in.
-Current faculty research has been centered on radio astronomy observations using the Arecibo Telescope in Puerto Rico, experimental studies of acoustic analogs to quantum graphs, and the use of microcontrollers in physics labs.
+Physics faculty at Hartwick are active in research and are always looking to work with students on their research or to mentor students during research projects.
+Faculty research has been centered on radio astronomy observations, experimental studies of acoustic analogs to quantum graphs, and the use of microcontrollers in physics labs.
 There are also opportunities to take part in interdisciplinary research with other departments on campus.

 The Hartwick physics students have a wide variety of resources to take advantage of in their studies.
 Perhaps the most important resource is the physics study room.
 This is a lounge for physics students to socialize and study.
 It includes a microwave, refrigerator, and an all-important coffee maker.
 Our optics lab contains a large vibration-isolation table for use in optics experiments lab and for student projects.
 The advanced laboratory has an Ortec multichannel analyzer and a scintillation detector for nuclear physics experiments.
 Other specialized equipment includes extensive fiber optic equipment, assorted lasers, a nuclear magnetic resonance apparatus, fast data acquisition devices, Arduinos, and Raspberry Pis.
 The department also has software licenses MATLAB and IDL.
 For students interested in building the Physics Department has a small shop area with a milling machine/lathe, a drill press, power hacksaw/bandsaw, welding equipment and a 3D printer.